-The two angels the gate of Sodom
+the gate of Sodom

-The two men who have gone to Sodom (Genesis 18:22) are "the entrance to the city of Sodom."
+"the entrance to the city of Sodom."
 The city had a wall around it, and people had to go through a gate to get into it.
 This was a very important place in a city.
 Important people often spent time there.